HospitalRun/hospitalrun.io/_posts/2017-05-23-announcing-hospitalrun-1.0.0-beta.markdown

 * "Grow with you" Lookup lists: start with empty metadata, lock down your system (per meta data field) as you are ready to formalize your taxonomies
 * Google Apps authentication
 * A relatively intuitive user interface
-* Inventory-aware consumption of Medication and Supplies, helping resource-constrained environments plan to deliver only what they have available.
+* Inventory-aware consumption of Medication and Supplies, helping resource-constrained environments plan to deliver only what they have available

 # With Gratitude
 In total this release involved nearly __100__ code contributors and over __3,000__ commits.
 Thank you to everyone involved in producing this first, important step for the project.
 We believe that HospitalRun can and will do a lot of good in the world because of you.